elwin/advnet/README.md

 ### Alkinoos Sarioglou

 Kept saying "grüezi mitenand" and provided good music for the background.
-But also fought the fight against P4 and won!
+Also fought the fight with P4 and won!
 Contributed to solving the problem of traffic engineering by rate limiting UDP traffic.

 ### Elwin Stephan

 A master in git, lost a day's work in code by showing off.
-But also mainly wrote controller code, contributed the idea for storing the path segments in the header and the idea to statically compute a number of best paths per (source, destination) pair.
+Also mainly wrote controller code, contributed the idea for storing the path segments in the header and the idea to statically compute a number of best paths per (source, destination) pair.